15 Places To Flip Unwanted Items for Profit

 How Much Money Can I Make Flipping Unwanted Items?

-It depends on how many items you have and how proactive you are with flipping them for profit but when I did this, it took me a few months to get rid of everything and I netted over $3,000.
+It depends on how many items you have and how proactive you are with flipping them for profit, but when I did this, it took me a few months to get rid of everything, and I netted over $3,000.

-Flip Unwanted Items for Profit – How Much Will it Cost You?
+Flip Unwanted Items for Profit – How Much Will It Cost You?

 • Listing fees on websites and apps.
 However, they come out of the sale of each item and can be deducted once the item is sold or charged to your card at the end of every month.
 Take this into consideration when setting prices.

-• If you’re shipping items, you will need padded envelopes, boxes, etc depending on the size of the items.
+• If you’re shipping items, you will need padded envelopes, boxes, etc, depending on the size of the items.

-Bottom line, you can get started ASAP with as little as $100 or even less!
+You can get started ASAP with as little as $100 or even less!

-You can also flip items for profit by buying and reselling undervalued items aka retail arbitrage.
+You can also flip items for profit by buying and reselling undervalued items, aka retail arbitrage.
 This is another method I used frequently while I was paying down debt.

 Anna gave up her 9 – 5 to implement her life plan after paying off over $40,000 in debt.
 She started The Writer Entrepreneur to share her journey and encourage other people to pay off debt and pursue their life plans.
 She has been featured on HuffPost, YouQueen & Fitnancials among others.
 Learn more about Anna HERE.